Signal | Human Risk Intelligence

 Security teams don't lack data.
 They lack the story behind it.

 When a data exposure incident is detected, existing tools show a file name, a severity level, and a policy violation.
 What they don't show is who the person is, whether this was a mistake or intentional, and what the right response actually looks like.
 Analysts are expected to make consequential decisions about real people, with almost no human context.
+Drawn from public research on alert fatigue and SOC analyst workflows (CISA, Gartner)

 The gap isn't in detection.
 It's in interpretation.
 An alert that says "HIGH RISK" without explaining why, or who, forces analysts to guess.
 Signal replaces the guess with a structured human profile, a behavioral timeline, and an intent model that makes the story legible before any action is taken.

-Design Decisions & Trade-offs
+Design Decisions & Trade-off

 Spectrum, not binary